 The Government has suggested that you may need to re-negotiate contracts to allow for lay-offs and hence to use the designation of furloughed workers.
 Employees could resist what is, in effect, a variation in their contract.
 If you force the issue, then the employees in question could resign and claim constructive dismissal.
-Therefore, we recommend that you obtain their agreement.
+It is important that you obtain their agreement to furlough.
 From a practical viewpoint, resigning would leave an employee without any income and a constructive dismissal claim would be very difficult for them to pursue in the current climate.
-A reduction to 80% of wages might even be considered a fair variation in the contract and therefore not a dismissal or as a fair dismissal for sound business reasons.

-Most resistance to an agreement is likely to come from those for whom £2,500 per month puts them in financial difficulty.
+Resistance to an agreement may come from those for whom £2,500 per month puts them in financial difficulty.

 Some employers are funding the difference and making up the Government-financed portion to contractual pay.